tssdavey/k8s-security/README.md

 # How to secure your k8s clusters in the real world

+It's not about if things go wrong - it's about what you do when they do.
 # Defence in Depth
 ## Attack surface
 * Your nodes.